blakadder/blog/_posts/2022-10-22-nspanel-pro-secrets.md

 I assume you already have [adb shell access](/nspanel-pro-sideload) to the panel.

+## NSPanel Pro Tools

+In January 2023 began development of NSPanel Pro Tool, an app directed to making the NSPanel Pro easier to use and aims to replace the Automagic [solution](android-panel-proximity).

+Features in v1.0:

+- support wakeup on proximity sensor trigger
+- support wakeup on touch
+- support auto launch application

+[Download it from GitHub](https://github.com/seaky/nspanel_pro_tools_apk) and sideload to NSPanel Pro.

 ## Emergency Recovery

 Sonoff NSPanel Pro has a protection mechanism that will boot the firmware from a recovery partition in case of a firmware update failure.
 If you messed up something big time you can trigger this emergency recovery and factory reset everything with the following procedure: